CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 - [gdb QuickStart](https://web.eecs.umich.edu/~sugih/pointers/gdbQS.html)

+# Assembly Setup for custom instruction extension

+## Rational

+- **Recall: A machine instruction is used/represented as:**
+  - A sequence of binary number.
+Each divided section represents a particular label (to be passed & used in datapath).
+  - A symbolic representatiion (name) of the instruction that can be used in assembly files `.s` or `.S` (wt. preprocessing) to define the code of 'instruction data' to be executed by the CPU.

+**tldr:** After the HW for the instruction is designed, we'd have to compile the SW that uses saaid instruction.
+The SW assembler must be made aware of the newly added instruction AND include the representation of this awareness into its application code.

+**Two Options:**

+  1. Incorperate opcode and instruction name into the assembler.
+Such that the riscv GNU is able to recognise the instruction if used in assembly.
+    -
+  2. Incorperate opcode in an assembly code form, defining the usages as a function/macro call that loads the appropriate data into a memory space.

+## Method

+  1. Design & implement the custom instruction detapath in HW.
+  2. Implement assembly function definitons of the custom instruction.
+  3. Use the function defintion as inline assembly (or maybe just as functions will do?).

 # Quartus QNA:

 Q: In Quartus [insert stupidly obvious things] (i.e. syntax error) that doesn't work and you believe everything is fine.